 Vitamins, Minerals, and Immunity

 There are several vitamins that play a role in proper immune function.
 Vitamin C is the most popular and widely used to help prevent colds.
 But, the research doesn’t actually support that commonly held belief.
-A high vitamin C intake will not prevent colds, but has been shown to reduce the severity and duration of the common cold.
-If you are suffering with a cold, consider increasing your intake of foods high in vitamin C such as citrus, bell peppers, and strawberries.
+A high vitamin C intake will not prevent colds but has been shown to reduce the severity and duration of the common cold.
+If you are suffering from a cold, consider increasing your intake of foods high in vitamin C such as citrus, bell peppers, and strawberries.

 Another important immune-boosting vitamin is Vitamin A a fat-soluble vitamin that can help reduce the rate of viral infections.
-It is used to improve white blood cell function and maintain healthy mucus membranes, which help prevent infection.
+It is used to improve white blood cell function and maintain healthy mucous membranes, which help prevent infection.
 Since Vitamin A is a fat-soluble vitamin, it can be toxic if taken in high doses as a supplement, therefore it is best to eat vitamin A rich foods.
-Some foods to include are fish, especially salmon, and orange or yellow colored fruits and vegetables such as carrots or mangoes.
+Some foods to include are fish, especially salmon, and orange or yellow coloured fruits and vegetables such as carrots or mangoes.

 Overall an adequate diet with plenty of protein, healthy fats, vitamins and minerals will help you stay healthy over the flu and cold season.
 Make sure to include lots of green leafy vegetables, fish, and a few foods high in Vitamin C for an extra boost.
 In our next article in this series, we are going to address what supplements you can use to help keep your immune system healthy.